NEDP: The Third Pathway to a NYS High School Equivalency Diploma

 On May 17, 2016, the New York State Board of Regents approved an amendment to Commissioner's Regulation (CR) 100.7 that adds the National External Diploma Program (NEDP) as a third pathway to a New York State High School Equivalency (HSE) Diploma and lowers from age 21 to age 18, the age at which a candidate is eligible to take the NEDP.
 Beginning September 1, 2016, Boards of Education will no longer award the local HSE diploma under CR 100.8 as all HSE diplomas will now be awarded by the New York State Education Department (NYSED).

 As with all Distance Learning programs, NEDP candidates should be ready to take upon the self-direction of learning with enthusiasm and dedication.
-CASAS sets a minimal entry requirement of performing at ASE Low instructional level.
-Scale score levels on CASAS assessment should be 230 in math and 236 in reading.
+Minimal entry requirements for NEDP include the completion of the requisite CASAS Diagnostic Assessments at a 9th grade level equivalency.